Advantages to an On-Campus Program

 Availability of Facilities is Better on Campus

-Additionally, tutoring programs and homework help are often available on campus to students that need it.
+Additionally, tutoring programs and homework help are often available on campus to students who need it.
 This type of help may or may not be offered to online learners.

 In fact, online students typically have to find their own facilities for extending their learning or go to their local library, which can be inconvenient.